pglen/pyvserv/README.md

     Test Suite.
     Studies.   subdir: study    -- testing subsystems

-####  BELOW IS OLD INFO, PLEASE WAIT FOR UPDATE (dec/2018)

- The server's user names and initial keys can only be initialized from the loopback interface.
-An unconfigured server will refuse to accept logins, but can be configured remotely via public key encryption.

- The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
-(Files named pycli_*)

 Versioning.

   The 'C' module has a date API, that is generated automatically.
 Use it to distinguish algorythm versioning.

     print( "Builddate: ",  bluepy.builddate())

+Quick start:

+  open terminal window
+  navigate to server subdir
+  type ./pyserv.py

+  open another terminal window
+  navigate to client subdir
+  type ./pycli_hello.py

+The following should be printed on command line:

+    > ./pycli_hello.py
+    > Server initial: OK pyserv ready
+    > Server response: OK Hello

+ The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
+(Files named pycli_*)